davidjbradshaw/iframe-resizer/docs/troubleshooting.md

 <i>Please see the notes section under [heightCalculationMethod](./parent_page/options.md#heightcalculationmethod) to understand the limitations of the different options.</i>

+### Localhost 127.0.0.1 and file:///

+When an iframe is located on your local machine the browser adds extra security restrictions to cross-domain iframes.
+These will stop iframe-resizer from functioning.
+If you need to test something locally, then it is best to use the external IP Address of the machine.

 ### Failed to execute 'postMessage' on 'DOMWindow'

 This error occurs when the parent window tries to send a message to the iframe before it has loaded.
 IFrameResize makes multiple attempts to talk to the iFrame, so if everything is working then you can safely ignore this error message.